BeastieNate5/snapsr/README.md

 To see all available commands use `-h`

 ## Configuration
-The configuration file is located at `$HOME/.config/snapsr/config.toml`
+The configuration file is located at `$HOME/.config/snapsr/config.toml`.
+If you do not see it please run `snapsr --setup`

 ```toml
 [hooks]